anujdeshpande/aws_starter_sdk/sample_apps/connected_maraca/README.md

 ## Step 8
 Try it out !
-Shake the Maraca and the LED should light up.

-The [output LED](https://raw.githubusercontent.com/marvell-iot/aws_starter_sdk_wiki_images/master/RD-88MW302-A0-V2%20wo%20shield.jpeg) lighting up indicates that the Maraca is publishing it's changed state to AWS IoT.
+Shake the Maraca and the changed state should be updated on AWS IoT.